inferno-framework/fhir-ig-analytics-Fall2021/README.md

 - Open eclipse
 - File -> Open Project From File System -> Browse to the checkout directory and then go inside analysis -> Open -> Finish
 - Add gradle nature in the project (Right Click on project -> Configure -> Enable Gradle nature)
+- Open the resource file application.properties file and change port by updating server.port
 - Now you should be able to run the AnalyticsApplication.java file by doing right click -> Run as -> Java Application

 ### Setup IntelliJ